Article by Dean Ravenscroft, Ph.D. - Updated 17th Oct 2023

-Wisteria is a genus of hardy perennial climbing plants able to reach heights of over 9 metres (30 feet).
+Wisteria is a genus of hardy perennial climbing plants able to reach heights of over 9 meters (30 feet).
+Plants are usually known by their common names.

 They have compound leaves, and bloom from the end of spring through to the first months of summer, carrying fragrant flowers in racemes reminiscent of those seen in peas; these may be pink, purplish-blue, or white.